Teen Wolf poster

 Structural Analysis

 The Status Quo at 1 minutes (1% through the runtime) establishes Scott Howard is an average high school student struggling on the basketball court and feeling invisible.
 He's awkward, unsuccessful with girls, and his team is losing badly..
-Of particular interest, this early placement immediately immerses viewers in the story world.
+Structural examination shows that this early placement immediately immerses viewers in the story world.

 The inciting incident occurs at 12 minutes when Scott begins experiencing strange physical changes: heightened senses, hair growth, aggression.
 He discovers he's transforming into a werewolf, disrupting his entire understanding of himself..
 At 13% through the film, this Disruption is delayed, allowing extended setup of the story world.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.